Totally Beara-ble

 Day 9

 The middle finger of the five is the Beara Peninsula.
 We set off to explore in blazing sunshine and brilliant blue skies, starting with two ‘firsts’.
 Me driving for the first time and also showing some bare leg skin at last by getting out of the jeans and into the peddle pushers.
 It must be warming up….in fact the Irish are bracing themselves for a heat wave later this week, expecting temperatures to soar to 29C!
 Once again, the route to the end of the peninsula started off being reasonably wide, at least allowing you to pass cars coming in the opposite direction without slowing down.
 It rapidly narrowed, until it became a case of backing up and finding a layby if needed.
 Luckily, it wasn’t super busy, and confrontation was largely avoided.
 Our aim, of course, was to reach the end of the peninsula, this time for a special reason.
 Ireland’s only cable car was sited at the end, carrying passengers over to Dursey Island.
-This is where the cable car crosses the water.

 So we soaked in the vista, and retreated from whence we had come!